 - at face-to-face meetings

 - at online or telephone meetings

 - in written communication

 - in verbal communication

 - in non-verbal communication

-- in electronic and social media communication, posts, statements and comments.
+- in electronic or social media communications, posts, statements and comments or any other similar format.

 You are also expected to uphold high standards of conduct and show leadership at all times when acting as a councillor.